ImperialCollegeLondon/safe_web/README.md

     etc

+## Web2py Scheduler

+The web2py framework includes a scheduling system for automating regular jobs.
+For the SAFE website, we currently only need relatively simple infrequent (daily) tasks which are mostly reminder emails and the like.
+However, I've set up the standard Scheduler system because it gives power and flexibility in case we need it.

+It has a number of moving parts:

+1) The scheduler.py model

+Creating an instance of the web2py Scheduler() class creates a set of tables in a database (in this case, in the same database as the other tables).
+The key tables are `scheduler_task` and `scheduler_run`.
+Each row in `scheduler_task` points to a function to be run, when it should be run and how often and when it should repeat (along with a lot of other detail).
+Each row in `scheduler_run` records the outcome of an attempt to run one of those tasks.

+The Scheduler instance is created in the model ('scheduler.py') and the functions to do the tasks are also stored there.

+2) The scheduler.py controller

+Adding tasks to the `scheduler_task` table can be done simply through the application admin interface.
+This has advantages as it is behind the appadmin password, so is inaccessible to mere website admins!
+However it is also possible to queue tasks programatically.
+This isn't code that needs to run for every page load so putting it in the model file is unneccessary and - unless the code logic checks for existing tasks of a given name - will keep scheduling new instances of a task with each page load!

+So, the scheduler.py controller contains a function `check_task_queue` which provides an admin-only URL that will check if the set of tasks are queued and re-queue them if not.
+This URL _should_ only need to be run once after the website is set up but can be used as a quick interface to double check what is going on with the tasks.

+3) The workers

+This is the tricky bit.
+The website code just sits there, reacting to page requests, so has no way of triggering tasks at given intervals.
+This requires a separate web2py process - called a worker - that runs on the computer and periodically checks in to see if it has anything to do: basically a queued task with a start time older than now.

+You can just set a worker process going on the server using:

+    python web2py.py -K safe_web &

+More elegantly, you can create a web2py worker service that will allow you to stop, restart and start on server startup.
+The example provided by web2py uses `upstart`, which handily is installed and running on the AWS Ubuntu.

 ## Backup and restore in production

 We want to do two things: i) copy the contents of database out of the RDS and onto the  volume mounted at `/home/www-data`; and then ii) use the AWS snapshot mechanism to backup the volume.